What happens in an eye examination?

 Examining your eyes

-Your eyes will be examined both outside and inside.
+Your optometrist will examine both the outside and inside of your eyes.
 This will allow the optometrist to assess the health of your eyes and may identify any other underlying medical problems.

 The menu on the left gives more information about some of the tests.
 Ask your optometrist if you have any questions.